Abdulhadi al-Khawaja's life "is not in danger," says Information Affairs Authority

 The daughter of the human rights activist had said Sunday that her father was having trouble breathing and was being harassed by hospital staff and security guards.

-Zainab al-Khawaja told CNN she had spoken with him Saturday night.
+Zainab al-Khawaja, who was arrested again for trying to see her father, Abdulhadi al-Khawaja, told CNN she had spoken with him Saturday night.

-"There were very long pauses," she said.
-"He was trying to breathe between every word."
+“There were very long pauses,” she told CNN.
+“He was trying to breathe between every word.”

 Abdulhadi al-Khawaja is protesting the life sentence he received for his role in anti-government demonstrations that continue to roil his country.
-Sunday marked a year since his arrest.
+Sunday marked the 60th day of his hunger strike and the first anniversary of his arrest.

 She said she had done gone Thursday night to the Interior Ministry, where her father was previously being held, and was arrested for allegedly assaulting a public officer.
 She was later released.